CleverRaven/Cataclysm-DDA/doc/NPCs.md

 `buy_100_logs` | Places 100 logs in the ranch garage, and makes the NPC unavailable for 7 days.
 `give_equipment` | Allows your character to select items from the NPC's inventory and transfer them to your inventory.
 `npc_gets_item` | Allows your character to select an item from your character's inventory and transfer it to the NPC's inventory.
 The NPC will not accept it if they do not have space or weight to carry it, and will set a reason that can be referenced in a future dynamic line with `"use_reason"`.
 `npc_gets_item_to_use` | Allow your character to select an item from your character's inventory and transfer it to the NPC's inventory.
-The NPC will attempt to wield it and will not accept it if it too heavy or is an inferior weapon to what they are currently using, and will set a reason that can be referenced in a future dynamic line with `"use_reason"`.
+The NPC will attempt to wield it and will not accept it if it is too heavy or is an inferior weapon to what they are currently using, and will set a reason that can be referenced in a future dynamic line with `"use_reason"`.
 `u_buy_item: item_string`, (*optional* `cost: cost_num`, *optional* `count: count_num`, *optional* `container: container_string`) | The NPC will give your character the item or `count_num` copies of the item, contained in container, and will remove `cost_num` from your character's cash if specified.<br/>If cost isn't present, the NPC gives your character the item at no charge.
 `u_sell_item: item_string`, (*optional* `cost: cost_num`, *optional* `count: count_num`) | Your character will give the NPC the item or `count_num` copies of the item, and will add `cost_num` to your character's cash if specified.<br/>If cost isn't present, the your character gives the NPC the item at no charge.<br/>This effect will fail if you do not have at least `count_num` copies of the item, so it should be checked with `u_has_items`.
 `u_bulk_trade_accept`<br/>`npc_bulk_trade_accept` | Only valid after a `repeat_response`.
 The player trades all instances of the item from the `repeat_response` with the NPC.
 For `u_bulk_trade_accept`, the player loses the items from their inventory and gains cash; for `npc_bulk_trade_accept`, the player gains the items from the NPC's inventory and loses cash.